ii00/FreshMint/README.md

 curl -sfL https://direnv.net/install.sh | bash
 ```

-First have to install `zsh`.Now we need to hook direnv to bash.
+First have to install `zsh`.
+Now we need to hook direnv to bash.
 We'll edit `~/.zshrc` and then reload it:

 ```bash
 echo 'eval "$(direnv hook bash)"' >> ~/.zshrc